tmars-iscteiul/ES2-2018-LIGE-PL-82/lightweight/README.md

 ## First Try
 This application is ready to use.
-For that reason, after you pull it into you local repository, open a command prompt, go to nemesis-app folder and run the command `ng serve` After the start of the server go to: [http://localhost:4200/](http://localhost:4200/)
+For that reason, after you pull it into you local repository, open a command prompt, go to nemesis-app folder and run the command `ng serve`.
+After the start of the server go to: [http://localhost:4200/](http://localhost:4200/)

 If the server returns a error or doesn't start, do the next steps: